Bar chart bars in Grapher display centered on their respective data ticks. This is Grapher's default.

 - Set the X2 variable to the new x column you added to your data file.
 The bar chart bars will now start at the value.

-Do you wish there was a built in feature to simply allow you to align the bars left, right, or center of a tick mark?
+Would you like to see a built-in feature to align the bars left, right, or center of a tick mark?
 Let us know and we'll add your vote!